 The extreme side of bullying is identified in other pages throughout this website, but as bullying is a behaviour and not a person, anyone can be a bully – even ‘nice’ people.

 The whole concept behind the ‘accidental (or unintentional) bully’ is that possibly they don’t realise what they are doing.
 They might not mean to bully someone, or they may think there isn’t anything wrong with their behaviour.
-But to the other person, it is and any behaviour that makes someone feel hurt, sad, alone, worried or anxious is bullying.
+But to the other person, any behaviour that makes someone feel hurt, sad, alone, worried or anxious is bullying.

 Think about the term ‘accidental bullying’ and take a look at the below.
 Have you ever done any of these on a regular basis?